-- Wash the chicken, sprinkle with salt, and set aside.
+- Sprinkle the chicken with one teaspoon of salt, and set aside.

-- Add the grated coconut to the pan, and toast for five minutes, stirring often, until coconut turns lightly golden brown.
-Remove from pan and set aside.
+- Add the grated coconut to the frypan and toast for five minutes, tossing often until coconut turns light golden brown.
+Remove from the pan and set aside.

 - Place the fried onions, grated coconut, and toasted spices into a blender.
 Add the ginger, garlic, green chillies, and turmeric.
 Add half a cup of cold water, and blend to a fine, smooth paste.

 - Cover the chicken with half of the paste, mix well, cover, and refrigerate overnight.
 Cover the remaining paste and refrigerate.

-- Heat a large pan on a medium heat, add 3 tablespoons of vegetable oil, and once hot, add the finely chopped onion and fry for 5 minutes, or until onion is just starting to show colour.
+- Heat a large pan on low heat, add the three tablespoons of vegetable oil, and once hot, add the finely chopped onion and fry for five minutes, or until the onion is soft and translucent.

-- Reduce the heat to low, add the remaining paste, mix well, and cook for five minutes.
-You will need to stir often to prevent it sticking to the pan.
-Once any raw smell has gone from the masala paste add one cup of water and bring back up to simmer, stirring continuously.
+- Reduce the heat to low, add the remaining paste and the reserved marinade.
+Mix well and cook for five minutes.
+You will need to stir often to prevent it from sticking to the pan.
+Once any raw smell has gone from the masala paste add one cup of water and bring it back up to simmer, stirring continuously.

-- Add the pureed tomatoes, tamarind water and jaggery.
-Mix well, and simmer uncovered for another five minutes, until potato and chicken are cooked, and the sauce has thickened.
+- Add the tamarind water.
+Mix well, and simmer, uncovered, for another five minutes, until the chicken is cooked, and the sauce has thickened.

-- Remove from heat, place into a serving dish, and garnish with the green chilli, toasted coconut pieces and coriander leaves.
+- Remove from heat, place into a serving dish, and garnish with the coriander leaves.
 Serve.

-- Do not allow the onions to colour too much when frying as it will spoil the final deep red colour.
+- Do not allow the onions to brown too much when frying as it will spoil the final deep red colour.

 - The recipe calls for chicken thighs, but drumsticks could be used.
 Be careful to ensure they are properly cooked – you may need to lengthen the cooking times.
 Whatever chicken you use do not overcook it.